friism/docker.github.io/docker-for-aws/index.md

 Docker for AWS starts with a CloudFormation template that will create everything that you need from scratch.
 There are only a few prerequisites that are listed above.

-The CloudFormation template first creates a new VPC along with subnets and security groups.
-After the networking set-up completes, two Auto Scaling Groups are created, one for the managers and one for the workers, and the configured capacity setting is applied.
+The CloudFormation template first creates a new VPC (or re-uses an existing one) along with subnets and security groups.
+After the networking set-up completes, two Auto Scaling Groups are created, one for managers and one for workers, and the configured capacity setting is applied.
 Managers start first and create a quorum using Raft, then the workers start and join the swarm one at a time.
 At this point, the swarm is comprised of X number of managers and Y number of workers, and you can deploy your applications.
-See the [deployment](deploy.md) docs for your next steps.
+See the [deployment](deploy.md) docs for next steps.

-If you increase the number of instances running in your worker Auto Scaling Group (via the AWS console, or updating the CloudFormation configuration), the new nodes that will start up will automatically join the swarm.
+If you increase the number of instances running in your worker Auto Scaling Group (via the AWS console, or updating the CloudFormation configuration), new nodes will automatically join the swarm.

 Elastic Load Balancers (ELBs) are set up to help with routing traffic to your swarm.

 ## Logging

 Docker for AWS automatically configures logging to Cloudwatch for containers you run on Docker for AWS.
-A Log Group is created for each Docker for AWS install, and a log stream for each container.
+A Log Group is created for each Docker for AWS install along with log streams for each container started.

 The `docker logs` and `docker service logs` commands are not supported on Docker for AWS when using Cloudwatch for logs.
 Instead, check container logs in CloudWatch.

 ## System containers

-Each node will have a few system containers running on them to help run your swarm cluster.
+Each node will be running a couple of system containers to help run the swarm cluster.
 In order for everything to run smoothly, please keep those containers running, and don't make any changes.
 If you make any changes, Docker for AWS will not work correctly.